Mae Nam, Thailand: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Take care to find the right type.
-A lot of adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A, B, C and O. Be sure to choose the right type.
+The vast majority of adapters available online are just plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most areas.

 • Airplane phone mount